Vorlonhomeworld/BBCL/2 What_is_Lisp.md

 This isn't even a full list of **ALL** of the Lisps available, just a small list.

-Despite it's now wide useage, there was a problem, all of the lisps were not the same, and a lisp written with one kind of lisp wasn't guaranteed to run on another machine runningn a different Lisp.
-ANSI *(American Nation Standards Institute)* stepped in in 1984 and developed a standard version of Common Lisp, anyone using it could code Lisp on one machine and that code would run just fine on another.
+Despite it's now wide useage, there was a problem, all of the lisps were not the same, and a lisp written with one kind of lisp wasn't guaranteed to run on another machine running a different Lisp.
+ANSI *(American Nation Standards Institute)* stepped in in 1984 and assisted in the development of a standard version of Common Lisp, anyone using it could code Lisp on one machine and that code would run just fine on another.
 That didn't mean the end of the other Lisps, however, some are still very much alive and in use, for example, Emacs Lisp is still very much the defacto Lisp of Emacs!

 Okay, now we know what it is, what can it do for me!